KhunakornSinthudech/Intune/Bitlocker/README.md

 After user click OK it will redirect to Company Portal to the set pin app.

 1. Create the client app package from https://github.com/okieselbach/Intune/tree/master/Win32/SetBitLockerPin
-2. Add you app GUID from 1. to pinchecker.ps1 "start companyportal:ApplicationId={YourAppGUID}"
+2. Add you app GUID from 1. to pinchecker.ps1 `start companyportal:ApplicationId={YourAppGUID}`
 3. Build IntuneWinPackage using https://github.com/Microsoft/Microsoft-Win32-Content-Prep-Tool with the command

   `.\IntuneWinAppUtil -c .\BitlockerPinChecker -s add.ps1 -o .\ -q`